rweekly/rweekly.org/draft.md

 + [{xmeta} 1.3.1](https://cran.r-project.org/package=xmeta): A Toolbox for Multivariate Meta-Analysis

-**Bioconductor**

 **GitHub or Bitbucket**

-+ [{plot2 0.0.1}](https://github.com/grantmcdermott/plot2/): Lightweight extension of the base R plot function, with support for automatic grouping and legend printing, and several other enhancements.
++ [{plot2} 0.0.1](https://github.com/grantmcdermott/plot2/): Lightweight extension of the base R plot function, with support for automatic grouping and legend printing, and several other enhancements.

 ### Updated Packages